 Address/Directions: 901 N. 27th St., Billings.
 27th Street is a main drag on the eastern side of downtown Billings.
 If you’re coming from the I-90 freeway, take the N. 27th Street exit (number 450) and head north.
 Cobb Field is on the eastern side of N. 27th Street.

 Cobb Field was torn down in September 2007 to make way for Dehler Park.
-The photos in the slideshow below were taken by Nelson King on Sept.
+The photos in this article were taken by Nelson King on Sept.
 17, 2007.
 The folks in Billings sure love their baseball.
 The reserved box seats — folding chairs expensively priced at $6 per game — are sold out for season-ticket holders.
 The rest of us must do with $5 general-admission seats ($4 for seniors and students, free for children 5-years-old or younger).
 This is a great deal: we sat in the third row of general-admissions seats directly behind home plate and had a great view of the game.
 Seats under the canopy have backs, while outfield bleacher seats do not.
 There really isn’t a bad seat in the house, and the main advantage to sitting under the canopy is to stay out of the sun, which can be quite severe in the midst of summer.

 With a steady stream of customers, the Mustangs management hasn’t yet been forced to take a bread-and-circuses promotional approach to games.
 While there are the usual game-day promotions like you’d find at any ballpark — cup, schedule magnet, and cap giveaways — there’s no between-innings shenanigans, no bat races, no sumo-wrestling matches sponsored by liquor companies.
 Indeed, the only diversions to the actual game come when the boosters sell 50-50 tickets, a raffle where the winner keeps half of the proceeds and the Mustangs Boosters Club keeps the other half, and a beer batter (if the designated Mustangs beer batter gets a hit, you can buy four beers for $5 during the remainder of the inning).